PhrotonPhage/tankgame/readme.txt

 -The entire block code is moved to easy difficulty.
 Normal-Very hard difficulties might not work -Temporarily added "0" to represent value change in normal difficulty on classic mode -Normal difficulty has now it's own blocks.
-It's now 1-10 blocks
+It's now 1-10 blocks v0.3.0.6 alpha build 1145 - July 31, 2020
+-More blocks in normal difficulty now support scoring (11-20) on classic mode -Removed shielding on classic mode
+-Added scoping.
+Can be accessed with 'S'.
+Does not allow player to move direction.
+Only for classic mode -On classic mode, scores is now different. easy = 50, normal = 25 -On hard difficulty, classic mode.
+10 scores per block shot.
+-More blocks in hard difficulty now support scoring (1-10) on classic mode